hottunasandwich/uni-automation/readme.md

-# Fuck Golestan
+# Golestan

-It's a robot for [Golestan](http://golestan.sbu.ac.ir) Automation with its shitty website.
+It's a robot for [Golestan](http://golestan.sbu.ac.ir) Automation with its website.

 ### Installation